HrishikeshUchake/FoundFirst/README.md

-# FindRight App – Lost & Found + Study Group Planner for ISU
+# FoundFirst App – Lost & Found + Study Group Planner for ISU

 **FindRight** is a unified web application designed for Iowa State University (ISU) students.
 It combines two essential campus utilities: a **Lost and Found portal** and a **Study Group Planner** so that every student can find everything right, all in one place.
 Built with Spring Boot, MySQL, and WebSockets, the app emphasizes real-time interaction, organization, and streamlined communication.